AndreyKondakovGW/PDF_Answer_project/README.md

 # PDF_Answer_project
-Small project to use LLM for finding information inside pdf files.
+A small project on using LLM to search for information in PDF files.

-Use LangChanin for RAG and Ollama to get easy interaface for LLMs
+Use LangChanin for RAG and Ollama to get a simple interface for LLMs

 # Start
 1) Install Ollama for your system: https://ollama.com/download